pivotal-partner-platform-architecture/pks-demos/README.md

 6. Access Elasticsearch Deployment

-(The worker node ID is the next IP from your Kubernetes Master IP (x.x.x.17 if the Master IP is x.x.x.16), you can find the Kubernetes Master IP by executing `PKS cluster <<cluster-name>>``)
+(The worker node ID is the next IP from your Kubernetes Master IP (x.x.x.17 if the Master IP is x.x.x.16), you can find the Kubernetes Master IP by executing `pks cluster <<cluster-name>>`)

 `kubectl get svc` to get the node port.
 (Note down the 5 digit port number instead of 9200) `export ES_IP=<<ES_WORKER_NODE_IP>>:<<node_port>>`